Retail EDI Glossary

 Suppliers

-A supply chain is the process of moving goods from the customer order through the raw materials stage, supply, production, and distribution of products to the customer.
+A supply chain is a network or structure that takes a product through all the steps from manufacture, storage, distribution, ordering, retailing and shipping to the customer.
 All organizations have supply chains of varying degrees, depending upon the size of the organization and the type of product manufactured.
 These networks obtain supplies and components, change these materials into finished products and then distribute them to the customer.

 Taxonomy